skelter/reader-literals/README.md

                           :size 12345678
                           :scantime  223048}

-* magic sequence that the reader will map to a function to invoke
+* magic sequence that the reader will map to a function and invoke
   * namespaced
   * root space reserved for Clojure
 * reader will pass next form to that function